CEILING.MATH

 * The "mode" argument only affects negative numbers.

-* You can use the FLOOR.MATH function to round down to the nearest integer or significant figure.
+* You can use the FLOOR.MATH function to round down to the nearest integer or multiple.

 * You can use the INT function to return a number rounded down to the nearest integer.

-* You can use the MROUND function to round to a desired multiple of.
+* You can use the MROUND function to round to a certain multiple.

 * You can use the NOW function to return the serial number of the current system date and time.

-* You can use the ROUND function to round to a specified number of digits.
+* You can use the ROUND function to round to a certain number of decimal places or digits.

 * You can use the TRUNC function to returns the number with any decimal places removed.